Julianemone/IV_KI1/_sources/docs/dataset.md

 ```

 ## Processing
 To gain a clearer understanding of the data, we calculated percentages instead of using absolute numbers.
-This approach is reflected in the two heatmaps.
+This approach is reflected in the two heatmaps and the linechart.

 For example, when we examined the labor market position for each degree.
 To provide a clearer overview, we calculated the percentage within each degree for each job market position.
 This makes the distribution per degree much easier to read.

 We also aggregated and merged the data in different ways to be able to visualize differents aspects as well as to be able to calculate percentages.

 ```sh
 # Benchmark to be able to get general counts for students per degree and per degree subject (this is the same for every year)